Medical Evaluations

 What happens during a physical examination?

-The physical examination usually starts with the vital signs, which include heart rate, blood pressure, respiratory rate, and temperature.
+The physical examination typically begins by measuring your weight, height, and vital signs, including heart rate, blood pressure, respiratory rate, and body temperature.

 -